 Scaly Leg Mites

-Scaly leg and face mites spend their entire life cycle on the parrot, but they can also burrow into wooden toys and perches to hide.
-The mites’ infestation occurs around the beak, mouth, nostrils, eyes, legs, and toes.
+They spend their life cycle on the parrot, but they can burrow into wooden toys and perches to hide.
+A mite infestation occurs around the beak, mouth, nostrils, eyes, legs, and toes.

 Air Sac Mites

 Air sac mites (Sternostoma tracheacolum) enter the parrots’ respiratory tract, residing in the trachea, voice box, lungs, and air sacs.

 The mites most commonly affect budgies and cockatiels.
 When mites enter the respiratory system, parrots become less vocal, sneeze, cough, squeak, and have trouble breathing.

 If left untreated, mites can cause death and infect other birds.
 Check for these signs:

 Bloodsucking mites, like red mites, cause anemia.
 Avian anemia is described by Compendium as a decreased capacity of the blood to carry oxygen.
 Low levels of red blood cells can lead to:

 Anemia mustn’t be left to resolve itself as it can be fatal, especially if the mites aren’t dealt with swiftly.

 When scaly mites burrow into bare areas around the parrot’s beak and face, scaly patches occur.